splunk/public-o11y-docs/data-visualization/use-time-range-selector.rst

 .. _time-range-selector:

 *****************************************************************
-Select the time range with the time range selector
+Select time range with the time range selector
 *****************************************************************

 .. meta::